 What kind of questions can I expect?

-So far our interview experience focuses on CS fundamentals, data structures, and algorithms, similar to the kinds of topics you might see in a real technical interview at a top company for a backend or full-stack role.
+Our interviews focus on CS fundamentals, data structures, algorithms, and systems design.
+Questions will be similar, both in subject matter and difficulty, to the kinds of questions you’d see in a real technical interview at a top company for a backend or full-stack role.

 How anonymous is this really?

 Interviews have voice but no video, and your interviewer will not have access to any of your info.
 In other words, how much you reveal is entirely up to you.
 Moreover, we will never share anything about you or your contact info with anyone without your permission.

 Can I get interviewed by someone I work with?
 Because that'd be awkward.